SarveshWagh/f5xc-flowcharts/README.md

 ## ⚠️ Important Note

 Please refer to the official F5XC technical documentation for the latest and updated details.
-This README is intended for learning and understanding purposes only.
+This README is intended for learning and understanding purposes only, these are juist guidelines to get started with and in no way best practices.

 ## CSRF Protection